alinush/alinush.github.io/_includes/refs.md

 [^DIO98]: **Non-Interactive and Non-Malleable Commitment**, by Di Crescenzo, Giovanni and Ishai, Yuval and Ostrovsky, Rafail, *in Proceedings of the Thirtieth Annual ACM Symposium on Theory of Computing*, 1998, [[URL]](https://doi.org/10.1145/276698.276722)

+[^DJ01]: **A Generalisation, a Simplification and Some Applications of Paillier's Probabilistic Public-Key System**, by Damgård, Ivan and Jurik, Mads, *in Public Key Cryptography*, 2001

+[^DJ03]: **A Length-Flexible Threshold Cryptosystem with Applications**, by Damgård, Ivan and Jurik, Mads, *in Information Security and Privacy*, 2003

 [^DJMP11]: **Publicly Verifiable Secret Sharing for Cloud-Based Key Management**, by D'Souza, Roy and Jao, David and Mironov, Ilya and Pandey, Omkant, *in Progress in Cryptology -- INDOCRYPT 2011*, 2011

 [^DJNplus20]: **Fast Threshold ECDSA with Honest Majority**, by Ivan Damgård and Thomas Pelle Jakobsen and Jesper Buus Nielsen and Jakob Illeborg Pagter and Michael Bæksvang Østergård, *in Cryptology ePrint Archive, Report 2020/501*, 2020, [[URL]](https://eprint.iacr.org/2020/501)